Sussudio

-"Sussudio" is a song by English singer-songwriter Phil Collins, released as a single in January 1985.
-The song is the first track on Collins' third solo studio album, No Jacket Required, released in February of the same year.
-The song entered frequent rotation on MTV in May; by 6 July both single and album reached No. 1 on their respective US Billboard charts.
-The song peaked at No. 12 in the UK Singles Chart.
+"Sussudio" is a song by the English singer-songwriter Phil Collins.
+It was released on 14 January 1985 in the United Kingdom by Virgin Records as the lead single from his third solo studio album, No Jacket Required (1985).
+The song served as the second single from the album in the United States, being released on 30 April 1985 by Atlantic Records, following "One More Night".
+The song's title is a pseudoword Collins randomly came up with during a practice session.

+Upon release in the US, "Sussudio" entered frequent rotation on MTV in May, reaching number one on the US Billboard Hot 100 in July.
+The song also peaked at number 12 on the UK singles chart.
+Internationally, it topped the charts in Panama and Peru; and reached the top-ten in 10 other countries.

 Production and recording

-Collins has said that he "improvised" the lyric.
-Collins was just playing around with a drum machine, and the lyric "su-sussudio" was what came out of his mouth.
+Collins has said that he "improvised" the lyrics.
+Collins was playing around with a drum machine, and the lyric "su-sussudio" was what came out of his mouth.
 "So I kinda knew I had to find something else for that word, then I went back and tried to find another word that scanned as well as 'sussudio,' and I couldn't find one, so I went back to 'sussudio'", Collins said.
-According to Collins, the lyrics are about a schoolboy crush on a girl at school.
+According to Collins, the lyrics are about a schoolboy's crush on a girl at school.

-The synthesizer, rhythm and synth bass arrangement, sound design, and programming was done by David Frank of The System, and the horn arrangements were done later based on the motif from the bassline.
+The synthesizer, rhythm and synth bass arrangement, sound design, and programming was done by David Frank of the American synth-pop duo the System, and the horn arrangements were done later based on the motif from the bassline.

 Music video

-The music video for the song was filmed at a pub owned at the time by Richard Branson (The Princess Victoria in Shepherd's Bush) in London.
+The music video for the song was filmed at a pub owned at the time by Richard Branson, the Princess Victoria in Shepherd's Bush, West London.
 The accompanying music video features Collins, as well as long-time collaborators Daryl Stuermer and Chester Thompson.
 The video begins with a man telling his family he is taking his dog for a walk, with them ignoring him while watching TV (which happens to be playing the music video for Phil Collins' debut solo single "In the Air Tonight").
 He passes outside a pub, with live music being played.
 It then cuts to Collins and his band inside playing for an uninterested crowd.
 The crowd slowly migrates toward the band as the song progresses, leaving them cheering at the end.
-Bass player Lee Sklar also appears in the video; however, neither Sklar nor Thompson played on the studio recording.
+Bassist Leland Sklar also appears in the video, although neither Sklar nor Thompson played on the studio recording, due to synth bass and drum machines being used instead.